-A diagnosis of Psychotic Disorder Due to Another Medical Condition is given when psychotic symptoms occur alongside a transient or chronic illness, which may range from a migraine headache to a stroke or traumatic brain injury.
-People who are genetically disposed or otherwise at high risk of developing a psychotic disorder are more likely to experience a co-occurrence of psychosis in the midst of another medical event.
+A diagnosis of psychotic disorder due to another medical condition is given when psychotic symptoms occur alongside a temporary or chronic illness.
+This may range from a migraine headache to a stroke or traumatic brain injury.
+People who are genetically disposed or otherwise at high risk of developing a psychotic disorder are more likely to experience a co-occurrence of psychosis and another medical event.

 This diagnosis is not given when symptoms are a result of drug use or drug withdrawal; the DSM-5 classifies this as substance-induced psychotic disorder.
 The diagnosis is also not given if psychosis occurs only during the course of delirium.

 According to the DSM-5, symptoms of psychotic disorder due to another medical condition include:

 - Hallucinations (hearing or seeing things that don't exist).

 - Disorganized speech and thought patterns.

 - Symptoms of a medical condition not associated with mental disorders that may cause psychosis, such as schizophrenia spectrum disorder.

 Symptoms may be temporary and brief or long-term, persisting long after the associated medical condition has been resolved.

 One way in which a person might experience psychosis is through hallucinations.
 Hallucinations are instances in which a patient will see objects or people that are not in front of them, or sees objects or people that are there, but in a different and distorted way.
 Hallucinations can be auditory, hearing sounds that do not exist.
 Psychosis can also include physical feelings on the body that have no explanation and strong feelings or ideas that have no obvious cause.